Read this blog in Spanish here.

 On November 16th, the UN in Colombia (ONU Colombia) hosted the event “Blended Finance para la Agenda 2030” to explore challenges and opportunities for blended finance to advance the SDGs in Colombia.
 On November 17th and 18th, Convergence partnered with UNDP-Colombia and the Universidad de Los Andes’ Center for Sustainable Finance to present “Blended Finance & Impact Investment: Latin America & Colombia”, an academic program attended by 35 blended finance and impact investing professionals in the region, from a variety of UN agencies, government bodies, and private sector investors.

-“In a place like Colombia, many of you are already part of the solution, but we do not have the scale to reach global markets,” said Mireia Villar, United Nations Resident Coordinator, Colombia, in her opening remarks at the UN event.
+“In a place like Colombia, many of you are already part of the solution, but we do not have the scale to reach global markets,” said Mireia Villar, United Nations Resident Coordinator, Colombia, in her.

 LAC has been consistently building its blended finance track record, representing almost one-fifth of transactions in the Convergence database to date.
 Convergence has recorded 148 blended transactions targeting South America, Central America, and the Caribbean in part or in full, representing aggregate committed financing of US $21 billion.
 Colombia’s role in the aggregate activity is significant, representing close to a quarter of the transactions in the region.
 LAC remains a popular area of interest for blended finance practitioners, it is targeted by 48% of the transactions currently fundraising on Convergence’s deal-matchmaking platform, with Colombia the focus of 60% of the regional transactions.